 Have you joined our LinkedIn group yet?

-2 months ago I put out the call and I today I present to you some great news: we’ve just crossed 100 members in the less than 2 months since it went live!
-There have been some great discussions so far and if you read each conversation you’ll learn something new every time.
+Two months ago I put out the call, and today I present to you some great news: we’ve just crossed 100 members in the less than 2 months since it went live!
+There have been some great discussions so far, and if you read each conversation, you’ll learn something new every time.

 Right here, I’m going to highlight 5 great responses from our members, in no particular order:

 ‘What’s your biggest marketing headache in your tour business?’
 Response by Tung Do.